sapegin/washingcode-book/manuscript/Linters.md

 One of the many JavaScript quirks is that there are two keywords that do pretty much the same but at the same time are disturbingly different: `undefined` and `null`.

 I always preferred `undefined` over `null`, and it looks like the language itself does the same: for example, default values for function parameters and in object destructuring are triggered on `undefined` values, not on `null`.
 I [almost never use `null`](https://github.com/sindresorhus/meta/discussions/7), disallowing `undefined` would make us write awkward code without solving any real problems.

-The ability to overwrite the value of `undefined` mentioned in the rule docs is so 2000s, I wouldn’t bother about this.
+It’s true that one can overwrite the value of `undefined`, but I wouldn’t bother about this now, especially if we’re using TypeScript.

+Some people believe that `null` and `undefined` have different semantics: they say that `null` is _intentional absence of any value_, and `undefined` is like _the value was never defined or unknown_.
+For me, it’s 50 shades of nothingness, and I doubt many developers reading code, that’s using both, would know the difference.

 #### [no-else-return](https://eslint.org/docs/rules/no-else-return)